Kit553/PhononTools/1_Workflows/05_Lobster/README.md

 providing basically all metric needed for thorough bonding analysis, an explanation of the keywords is given below, <opt> marks optional tags.

 **Mandatory Keywords:** Basis set definition
-- `basisSet` &rarr; Defines the electronic basis set used for Lobster; recommended to use `pbeVaspFit2015` for PBE functionals, be sure to adjust this when using other funtionals though; non-specified will use a standard LOBSTER set.
+- `basisSet` &rarr; Defines the electronic basis set used for LOBSTER; recommended to use `pbeVaspFit2015` for PBE functionals, be sure to adjust this when using other functionals though; non-specified will use a standard LOBSTER set.
-- `basisFuntions` &rarr; defines what funtions are used and what orbitals are considered syntax like `basisFunctions Element orbitals` e.g. `basisFunctions S  3s 3p`.
+- `basisFucntions` &rarr; defines what funtions are used and what orbitals are considered syntax like `basisFunctions Element orbitals` e.g. `basisFunctions S  3s 3p`.
 The chosen basis is extremely important for any descriptor you calculate, it should match well with the functional set used for the DFT runs**!**

 ---